-Kinesiology taping can be applied in a number of ways and is used to activate muscles, deactivating muscles as well as draining lymph/tissue fluids away from the site of injury.
+Kinesiology taping can be applied in a number of ways and is used to activate muscles, deactivate muscles as well as drain lymph/tissue fluids away from the site of injury.

-Here we explain when and how kinesiotaping is used as part of hamstring strain rehabilitation.
+Here we explain when and how kinesiology taping is used as part of hamstring strain rehabilitation.

-- Cut three strips of tape so there are no sharp corners at the ends.
-This helps prevent it coming away from the skin once applied.
+Cut three strips of tape so there are no sharp corners at the ends.
+This helps prevent it from coming away from the skin once applied.

-- Appy approximately 50% stretch to the bottom 3/4 of the kinesiology tape when applying it.
+Apply approximately 50% stretch to the middle 2/3 of the kinesiology tape when applying it.

-- Repeat the process with the other two strips of kinesiology tape along the other two hamstring muscles.
+Repeat the process with the other two strips of kinesiology tape along with the other two hamstring muscles.

 The hamstring muscles

-Here is a quick reminder of the location of the hamsting muscles.
+Here is a quick reminder of the location of the hamstring muscles.